HusseinLezzaik/husseinlezzaik.github.io/_posts/2025-04-27-data-bottleneck.md

 #### Notes

 [^1]: https://syncedreview.com/2019/02/22/yann-lecun-cake-analogy-2-0/
-[^2]: For the scope of this blog we'll focus on embodied AI in the physical world, but if you're interested in digital embodiment checkout the [VideoGame Bench](https://www.vgbench.com/)
+[^2]: for the scope of this blog we'll focus on embodied AI in the physical world, but if you're interested in digital embodiment checkout the [VideoGame Bench](https://www.vgbench.com/)